kitodo/kitodo-presentation/Documentation/Introduction/Index.rst

 Libraries using Kitodo.Presentation
 -----------------------------------

-The following libraries use KITODO.Presentation for their digital collections:
+The following libraries use Kitodo.Presentation for their digital collections:

 * `SLUB Dresden <http://digital.slub-dresden.de/>`_
 * `UB "Georgius Agricola" at the TU Bergakademie Freiberg <http://digital.ub.tu-freiberg.de/>`_